spence91-aicore/pinterest-data-pipeline595/readme.md

 There's two main demonstrations:

-* Batch Processing - where sample Pinterest data is sent via a configured Amazon API Gateway to a Kafka consumer, is written to an S3 bucket, which is then consumed by Databricks, and finally cleansed and processed for valuable insights.
+* Batch Processing - where sample Pinterest data is sent via a configured Amazon API Gateway to a Kafka producer, is written to an S3 bucket, which is then consumed by Databricks, and finally cleansed and processed for valuable insights.
+The batch processing schedule is handled by Amazon Managed Workflows for Apache Airflow.
 * Streaming data processing - where sample Pinterest data is sent to an Amazon Kinesis Data Stream which is then consumed by Databricks and finally cleansed and written to a Databricks Delta table

 (Please note that creating, and configuring a Kafka/MSK instance is *out of scope* for this project)

+# File Structure

+For the batch processing demonstration:

+* `user_posting_emulation.py` -  This script pulls sample Pinterest data, raw data, from a database, and then sends the data to a configured Amazon API gateway.
+The gate endpoints have been configured so that the data is sent to a Kafka producer.

+* `databricks_s3_to_databricks.ipynb` -  This notebook is run on the Databricks platform and is scheduled to run using Amazon managed workflows for Apache Airflow.
+Pinterest data is pulled from an Amazon S3 bucket, the data is cleansed and then finally the data is processed for insights.
+Each step is commented in the file itself.

+For the streaming demonstration:

+* `user_posting_emulation_streaming.py` - This script pulls sample Pinterest data, raw data, from a database, and then sends the data to a configured Amazon API gateway (different endpoints to the batch demo).
+The gate endpoints have been configured so that the data is sent to an Amazon Kinesis data stream instance.

+* `databricks_kinisis_to_databricks.ipynb` -  This notebook is run on the Databricks platform.
+It reads data from Kinesis streams, it cleanses the data and then writes the cleansed data to tables in Databricks.
+This can be set to be run indefinitely so that the streaming data is constantly processed and written.

 ## Local Installation